Příbram: Březové Hory and surroundings

 The Mining Museum Příbram was founded in 1886.
 It is the biggest mining museum in the Czech Republic.
 It contains five objects of historical mines with old headstock, miner's house, drift with a mining train, exhibition of mining history, geological collection and others. the museum also operates several other exhibitions around the town.

 The Church of Saint Adalbert is the landmark of the main square in Březové Hory.
 It was built mostly in the Neo-Renaissance style, but it also has Neo-Baroque and Neo-Romanesque elements.
 It dates from 1889.

 The Church of Saint Procopius was originally a chapel from 1732, which replaced a wooden bell tower from the 16th century.
-In 1879, most the chapel was demolished and replaced by the current pseudo-Romanesque church.
+In 1879, most of the chapel was demolished and replaced by the current pseudo-Romanesque church.

 The youngest ecclesiastical building is the temple of the Czechoslovak Hussite Church in memory of Master Jacob of Mies.
 It dates from 1936.
 It has a 30 m high tower, which also serves as an observation tower open to the public.

 The House of Culture was designed by Václav Hilský and was built in the modern Neoclassical style in 1957–1959.
 The building is protected as a cultural monument.
 It also houses the Antonín Dvořák Theatre.